lextm/jekyll-theme-chirpy/_posts/2022-6-11-running-nodejs-web-apps-on-iis-with-httpplatformhandler.md

 ## Nuxt.js

+> Note that the steps below apply to Nuxt 2.x (2.15.8).
+To deploy a Nuxt 3.x web app, please refer to [this new post](/running-nuxt-3-web-apps-on-iis-with-httpplatformhandler/).

 If you are working on a Nuxt.js project, make sure you modify it further before deploying to IIS.
 The [official guide for Azure Portal](https://nuxtjs.org/deployments/azure-portal) shows the general hints,

 1. Create `server\index.js`.